kaliber-scala/play-https-redirect-filter/README.md

 # Https redirect filter

-A simple Play Framework filter that redirects all non-secure traffic to it's secure alternative (https)
+A simple Play Framework filter that redirects all non-secure traffic to its secure alternative (https)

 ## Installing